Norkart/Leaflet-MiniMap/readme.md

 ## Building minified versions
 First, install node.js on your system.
 Then run `npm install` to get the dependencies, and `npm build` to build the minified js and css.
+Use `npm test` to lint the code so you can check that it follows our coding standard.